kristos80/version/README.md

 # 🚀 Version

-Version is a small utility that attempts to find the version of a web app by scanning its `composer.json` file.
+Version is a static helper that attempts to find the version of a web app by scanning its `composer.json` file.

 ---